Ivey Marie Glendon

 Charlottesville, VA 22904-4109

-Ivey is the manager for the Metadata Analysis & Design unit, a part of the Acquisitions & Discovery section of the Collections Access & Discovery area.
+Ivey is the manager for the Metadata Analysis & Design unit, a part of the Acquisitions & Discovery section of the Scholarly Resources & Content Strategy area.
 She has responsibility for coordinating metadata policy development across content management systems, overseeing workflow assessment initiatives, and providing metadata consultation throughout the Library and University.

 Ivey is an active member of the Association for Library Collections and Technical Services (ALCTS) division of the American Library Association and currently serves as a co-chair of the ALCTS Digital Conversion Interest Group.
 She has held past ALCTS committee appointments with the Metadata Interest Group and the Continuing Education Committee.
 Her professional areas of interest and expertise include project management for libraries, efficient and impactful workflow design, and development of controlled vocabularies.
 She has written and presented extensively on training and education for metadata management and organizational change strategies for innovation in metadata initiatives.